 News & Updates ........................................................................................

 Staff is coordinating with the BNSF Railroad for approval of the crossing and a construction and maintenance agreement.
-30% plans will be submitted to BNSF in May 2018 as part of the BNSF approval process.
+Plans were submitted to BNSF in May 2018 as part of the BNSF approval process.
 Staff met to discuss options for the trail crossing at Industrial Lane.
 A project presentation was provided to Open Space and Trails Committee (OSTAC) in February 2018, and again in April 2018, providing information on the project design and details about the trail crossing at Industrial Lane.

-The Broomfield Trail - Railroad Bridge to Industrial Lane to Midway (BT2) project will construct a pedestrian bridge and trail connections from West Midway Boulevard to Industrial lane over the BNSF Railroad improving pedestrian and bike access to the US 36 Bikeway, Interlocken, and the Flatiron shopping district.
-During the course of design additions to the scope have been requested by staff and Open Space and Trails Committee (OSTAC).
+The Broomfield Trail - West Midway Pedestrian Bridge project will construct a pedestrian bridge and trail connections from West Midway Boulevard to Industrial Lane over the BNSF Railroad improving pedestrian and bike access to the US 36 Bikeway, Interlocken, and the Flatiron shopping district.
+During the course of design, additions to the scope have been requested by staff and Open Space and Trails Committee (OSTAC).
 The additions include a signalized crossing at Industrial Lane and a 12-foot wide pedestrian bridge and trail.

-This project involves the construction a 2017-foot, nine-inch long and 12-foot wide pedestrian bridge over the BNSF railroad tracks.
+This project involves the construction a 217-foot long and 12-foot wide pedestrian bridge over the BNSF railroad tracks.
 The bridge will be a dark brown color and is made of COR-TEN steel.
-A 900-foot trail connection from the intersection of Hoyt Street and W. Midway Blvd. will connect to the bridge.
+A 90-foot trail connection from the intersection of Hoyt Street and West Midway Boulevard will connect to the bridge.
 On the south side of the bridge, the trail will connect to Industrial Lane in the vicinity of the US 36 underpass.
-The Industrial Lane Crossing will include a Pedestrian Hybrid Beacon (PHB) or light that can be activated by bikers and pedestrians, rumble strips and signage to alert drivers to the crossing.
+The Industrial Lane crossing will include a Pedestrian Hybrid Beacon (PHB), or light, that can be activated by bikers and pedestrians, rumble strips and signage to alert drivers to the crossing.
 If there are no pedestrians or cyclists that desire to cross Industrial Lane, the PHB light is not active and vehicular traffic passes freely.
-Click on the "PHB/HAWK Crossing" tab below to see how these work.
+Click below on the "PHB/HAWK Crossing" tab to see how these work.

 An interpretive sign will be provided to explain views and historical information related to the site.